Get used to being uncomfortable

 That question is very personal (again, each individual reacts differently in the face of discomfort), which highlights how personal leadership is as well.
 But this type of tension and discomfort is important to maintain awareness and effectiveness.
 Understanding that there are two sides of the coin, being aware of them, and then navigating within that framework to make decisions and lead in alignment with the company’s vision and goals.

-As a leader, the ability to create an environment that makes people feel safe so that they are willing to share, “I notice I feel uncomfortable and I don’t like it.”
-That might be the hardest part.
-Especially for teams with high achievers, who might be thinking, “If I feel this way [negative feelings], or I’m not perfect, then I might not achieve.”
+The ability to create an environment that makes people feel safe so that they are willing to share, “I notice I feel uncomfortable and I don’t like it” - that might be the hardest part for leaders.
+Especially for teams with high achievers, who might be thinking, “If I feel this way [negative feeling], or I’m not perfect, then I might not achieve.”

 Put another way: Sometimes people struggle with the concept of comfortable being uncomfortable.
 For somewhat obvious reasons - because we’d rather not feel that way.
 We’d rather be comfortable.
 We’d rather it be perfect.
 Because if it’s comfortable and perfect, then we theoretically have nothing to be concerned about.